 Under the deal, Uber will pay $84 million to the plaintiffs in California and Massachusetts and another $16 million if the company goes public and meets certain goals.

 In a concession touted by the plaintiffs, Uber will allow drivers to put signs in their cars saying "tips are not included" in the price of a ride and would be appreciated.
 Lyft, a rival ride-hailing service, allows for riders to add a tip for the driver on the app, Uber does not.

 San Francisco-based Uber also agreed to improve its systems for communicating with drivers about their ratings and why they are terminated, to allow arbitration in disputes with drivers, and to help start drivers' associations in both states.

 In the past, Uber could deactivate drivers without explanation.
-Now the company must give cause for deactivation, and certain standards such as drivers' accepting too few passengers are no longer considered grounds for being cut off by the company.
+Now the company must give cause for deactivation, and certain standards like drivers' accepting too few passengers are no longer consider grounds for being cut off by the company.